daneedk/com.uc.heimdall/README.md

 ## Known issues
 * The app crashes when the app page in Homeys settings is opened while the app is initializing.
 * Dutch translations incomplete.
+* Due to the adding of the Arming Delay in 0.0.11 the flowcards on the Surveillance Mode device are not representing the actual state.
+New flowcards are available from version 0.0.12, please replace the trigger and condition cards in your flows for the new cards that are available on the app icon in the flow editor.

 ## Fixed issues
 * The Surveillance Mode Switch does not get updated when the Surveillance mode is set with flow cards.